Coyox/AnimatronicServer/README.md

 Customized for Dunces and Dragons

 # Features:
-- !frakon => Summon a squadron of Frakons
+- !frakon/fraktower/frakmatrix => Summon some Frakons
 - !davidplz => DAVID PLZ
 - !weenie => Talk to the server
+- !sailormode => Deletes nasty sailor language.
+Swears taken from https://github.com/KanoComputing/nodejs-profanity-util

 And much more!
 Try !help to get a full list of available commands